 Download a PDF of this information.

-In addition, the amount of time it remains in the mouth.
+In addition, the amount of time sugar remains in the mouth is critical.
 For example, a cough drop, breath mint, or chewing gum can provide a small amount of sugar for the bacteria in the mouth for a longer period of time and therefore produce much more decay or gum disease activity.

 Cutando A, Gil JA, Lopez J (2000) Oral health management implications in patients with tuberous sclerosis.
 Oral Surg Oral Med Oral Pathol Oral Radiol Endod 90(4):430-5

-Flanagan N, O'Connor WJ, McCartan B, Miller S, McMenamin J, Watson R (1997) Developmental enamel defects in tuberous sclerosis: a clinical genetic marker?
-J Med Genet 34(8):637-9
+Flanagan N, O'Connor WJ, McCartan B, Miller S, McMenamin J, Watson R (1997).
+Developmental enamel defects in tuberous sclerosis: a clinical genetic marker?
+J Med Genet; 34(8):637-9.

-Mlynarczyk G (1991) Enamel pitting: A common symptom of tuberous sclerosis (Oral Surg Oral Med Oral Pathol 71:63-7
+Mlynarczyk G (1991) Enamel pitting: A common symptom of tuberous sclerosis (Oral Surg Oral Med Oral Pathol 71:63-7.

-Sparling JD, Hong CH, Brahim JS, Moss J, Darling TN (2007) Oral findings in 58 adults with tuberous sclerosis complex.
-J Am Acad Dermatol 56(5):786-90
+Sparling J, Hong C, Brahim J, Moss J, Darling T (2007).
+Oral findings in 58 adults with tuberous sclerosis complex.
+J Am Acad Dermatol; 56:786-790.

-** Tuberous Sclerosis Alliance Information Sheets are intended to provide basic information about TSC.
-They are not intended to, nor do they, constitute medical or other advice.
+**This information from the Tuberous Sclerosis Alliance is intended to provide basic information.
+They are not intended to, nor do they constitute medical or other advice.
 Readers are warned not to take any action with regard to medical treatment without first consulting a physician.
 The TS Alliance does not promote or recommend any treatment, therapy, institution or health care plan.